nzjs/esri-tools/README.md

 # esri-tools
- Repo of custom tools/scripts related to the Esri stack
+Repo of custom tools/scripts related to the Esri stack.

+Includes various scripts for interacting with ArcGIS Online, Arcade expressions, and more